 FOR YOU THEY DIED

-The Prescott Memorial Bench was dedicated on November 1, 1899.
+The Bunker Hill Memorial Bench was dedicated on November 1, 1899.
 As recorded in the article “Mrs. Wolcott’s Gift” in the November 11, 1899 edition of the Boston Herald, the ceremony was a grand affair attended by dignitaries who arrived by train from Boston.
-These included Edith’s husband, Governor Wolcott, Edward Everett Hale, Henry Parkman, Mrs. Henry Whitman (whose husband designed the monument) and representatives of the Massachusetts Historical Society, the Sons and Daughters of the American Revolution, the Grand Army of the Republic, and the Massachusetts Society of Colonial Dames.
+These included Edith’s husband, Governor Roger Wolcott, Edward Everett Hale, Henry Parkman, Mrs. Henry Whitman (whose husband designed the monument) and representatives of the Massachusetts Historical Society, the Sons and Daughters of the American Revolution, the Grand Army of the Republic, and the Massachusetts Society of Colonial Dames.

-Following an elaborate luncheon and procession to the town hall, a formal ceremony occurred on the town green across from the church grounds where the remains of Prescott and other Revolutionary War heroes are interred.
-Local school children serenaded the attendees with Matthias Keller’s "American Hymn.”
+Following an elaborate luncheon and procession to the town hall, a formal ceremony occurred on the town green across from the church grounds where the remains of Colonel Prescott and other Revolutionary War heroes are interred.
+Local school children serenaded the attendees with Matthias Keller’s American Hymn.

-Governor Wolcott delivered an address, noting that the monument commemorated not only the men of Pepperell but also those from other towns who “shared with them the danger and the fame.”
+Governor Wolcott delivered an address, noting that the monument commemorated not only the men of Pepperell but also those from other towns who, “shared with them the danger and the fame.”
 “How splendid was their valor,” Wolcott remarked, “how great their cause.”